Box Newels for Interior Handrails

 Square Newels: 3 1/4″ or 4 1/4″ Square

 Lacasse manufactures all 42″ newel posts, in SUDBURY, in a very unique way.
 All attachment holes for floor mounting, are incorporated into the design of the post.
-With the purchase of a special Newel Mounting Kit, you can install all your nosing and flooring FIRST and then in a two step process, bolt this newel post to the floor.
+With the purchase of a separate Newel Mounting Kit, you can install all your nosing and flooring FIRST and then in a two step process, bolt this newel post to the floor.
 No threading into the floor is required , so it does not damage any new floor installation, and does NOT require access to the floor joist below!
+Kit includes 2-5″ lags, washers, nuts and plastic washers, as well as tw0 1.25″ diameter side grain wood plugs in either maple or oak, to match your post….
+You do have to drill the holes in the side of the post to accept the wood plugs… but can only do this once the final height is determined… all instructions included in the attachment kit…. or download Newel Post Installation Hardware

 48″ Box Newels: used mostly at the bottom of the stairs.
 The bottom of the post is typically notched out to sit half on the lower step, and then glued and screwed into the first riser.
 3 1/4″ newel posts are solid wood, and larger newels are semi-hollow, but both have a minimum of 15″ of solid wood from the bottom up for secure, through-the-post mounting.